ikramgherbi8/JS-bootcamp-2025-challenges/README.md

 CSS Styling:

-Centers content using CSS Grid
-Provides clean button styling
-Sets up a bordered canvas with light gray background
+The styling creates a dark-themed interface with teal accents, featuring a centered layout, gradient buttons that scale slightly on hover, and a bordered canvas that maintains proper sizing relative to the viewport.

 Game Class